 From sending reoccurring reminders to creating polls, there is a lot you can do on Slack with third-party apps.
 The Slack App directory provides you with all possible apps and integrations, but the multitude of choices can be a lot confusing.
-So, we’ve curated some of the most useful Slack apps we found.
+So, we’ve curated some of the most useful and quirky Slack apps we found.

 Best Slack Apps

 Simple Poll is a polling app that can help you create polls on Slacks.
 Once installed, all you need to do is type /poll followed by the poll questions.
 For example, “What should we order for lunch?”
 “Pizza” “Chinese” and anyone in the chat group can select on any of the options to vote, and the number of votes for each option is visible so you can see the most popular option.
 It is the perfect way to decide on things, like a vacation spot, dinner restaurants, official business choices, etc.

 - Helps quicken decision making

 - Provides votes per option analysis.

 - It can get a bit confusing to create polls when you get many options.